Baru, Rajasthan

-Baru or Baroo is a small village in Bap tehsil of Jodhpur district of the Indian state Rajasthan.
+Baru (also spelled as Baroo) is a prominent village and a gram panchayat located in the Bap tehsil of the newly formed Phalodi district (formerly in Jodhpur district) of the Indian state of Rajasthan.

-Geography
+Geography and climate

-While the western and southern sides of the village are filled by sand dunes, the northern side is a mix of sand dunes and plain, and the eastern side is mostly plain.
+While the western and southern sides of the village are covered by sand dunes characteristic of the Thar Desert, the northern side is a mix of sand dunes and flat plains, and the eastern side is mostly arable plain land.

-Baru lies in an arid region, with Monsoon season starting from late July and continuing till early October to supply some water to the region.

-The region goes through extreme climate throughout the year, wherein the temperature dips to 0-degree in winter(December to January end) and rises as high as 50-degrees in summer(April to early July).
+Baru lies in an arid region.
+The monsoon season, starting from late July and continuing until early October, supplies the much-needed water for agriculture.
+The region experiences extreme climate throughout the year; temperatures dip to near 0 °C in winter (December to January) and soar up to 50 °C during the peak summer months (April to early July).